appscode/blog/content/post/deploy-and-manage-pgpool-in-gke/index.md

 In this yaml,
 * `spec.version` field specifies the version of Pgpool.
 Here, we are using Pgpool `4.5.0`.
 You can list the KubeDB supported versions of Pgpool by running `$ kubectl get pgpoolversions` command.
 * `spec.postgresRef` specifies the name and the namespace of the appbinding that points to the PostgreSQL server.
-* `spec.postgresRef.namespace` contains the namespace information of backend server.
 * `spec.syncUsers` specifies whether user want to sync additional users to Pgpool.
 * And the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".